confenni/DonateSmartContract/README.md

 | `url_api_key`         | `string` | **Required**.
 URL API KEY of network            |
 | `private_key_account` | `string` | **Required**.
 Private Key Account from metamask |

-If running this API endpoint, will be get result JSON like this
+If you run this API endpoint, you will get a JSON result like this
 ```json
 {
     "status": true,